Governments across Canada have recently been under pressure to cover new and VERY expensive treatments for cystic fibrosis.

 Act I: The Private Insurers

 As quick as private plans were to add these drugs, the mess for Katrina and Lilia started with private drug insurance.
 Katrina’s and Lilia’s plans both provided access to Orkambi.
 Both saw their lives change dramatically.
 Their health improved and—for the first time in their lives—they started to make long-term plans.
-Alas, to no avail.

 Although, I’m sure they lament the loss of the quick and easy $10,000 in “administration fees” from that coverage ending.

-But this highlights just one of many important and often overlooked reasons why private insurance is a significant drain our economy and offers Canadians absolutely no value-added.
-They have no incentive to save public money by keeping people as healthy as possible and out of the hospital.
+But this highlights just one of many important and often overlooked reasons why private insurance is a significant drain our economy and offers Canadians no value-added.
+They have no incentive to save money by keeping people as healthy as possible and out of the hospital.
 In fact, with many plans operating on a cost-plus basis, sicker insured people likely mean more money in their pockets at the end of the day.

 Act II: The Drug Company